 The preclinical and clinical testing and approval process requires substantial time, effort and financial resources, and we cannot guarantee that any approvals for our product candidates will be granted on a timely basis, if at all.
 Preclinical tests include laboratory evaluation of toxicity and immunogenicity in animals.
 The results of preclinical tests, together with manufacturing information and analytical data, are submitted as part of an IND application to the FDA.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA raises concerns or questions about the conduct of the clinical trial, including concerns that human research subjects will be exposed to unreasonable health risks.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before clinical trials can begin.
 Our submission of an IND may not result in FDA authorization to commence clinical trials.
 A separate submission to an existing IND must also be made for each successive clinical trial conducted during product development.
-Further, an independent institutional review board ("IRB") covering each medical center proposing to conduct clinical trials must review and approve the plan for any clinical trial at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
+Further, an independent institutional review board ("IRB") covering each medical center proposing to conduct clinical trials must review and approve the plan for any clinical trial before it commences at that center and it must monitor the study until completed.
+The FDA, the IRB or the sponsor may suspend a clinical trial at any time on various grounds, including a finding that the subjects or patients are being exposed to an unacceptable health risk.
 Clinical testing also must satisfy extensive "good clinical practice" ("GCP") regulations, which include requirements that all research subjects provide informed consent and that all clinical studies be conducted under the supervision of one or more qualified investigators.